The Saif Ghobash Banipal Prize for Arabic Literary Translation

 About The Prize

-The Saif Ghobash Banipal Prize aims to raise the profile of contemporary Arabic literature as well as honouring the important work of individual translators in bringing the work of established and emerging Arab writers to the attention of the wider world.
-It was established by Banipal, the magazine of modern Arab literature in English translation, and the Banipal Trust for Arab Literature.
-The inaugural prize was awarded on 9 October 2006.
+The 2025 prize is the twentieth year of raising the profile of contemporary Arabic literature by honouring the skill of individual translators in bringing the published work of established and emerging Arab writers to the attention of the wider world.
+The prize was established by Banipal, the magazine of modern Arab literature in English translation, and the Banipal Trust for Arab Literature.
+The inaugural prize was awarded on 9 October 2006 to the late Humphrey Davies for Gate of the Sun by the late Elias Khoury.

 The prize is administered by the Society of Authors in the United Kingdom, alongside all other UK prizes for literary translation from languages that include Dutch, French, German, Greek, Hebrew, Italian, Japanese, Portuguese, Spanish and Swedish, also the TA First Translation Prize for debut translation into English from any language, and the newly established John Calder Translation Prize for a full-length ambitious, groundbreaking work of literary merit and general interest translated into English from any language.
 All are administered by the Society of Authors and awarded annually at a joint ceremony hosted by the Society.